ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 ## How to run test suite locally

 After completing the previous instruction on how to clone the Chirp application you will be able to run the tests in our test folders.
-The test folder consist of UI test which are tested using playwright and a serverProcess which run our application.
-It also consist of cheep test which are unit test and that run in a in memory database.
+The test folders consist of UI test which are tested using Playwright and a server process which runs our application.
+It also consists of cheep test which are unit tests and that run in an in-memory database.

-The playwright UI test are testing the UI elements, the functionality of the different pages and navigation that our application Chirp consist of.
-It does it by simulation a user interaction with the different elements.
+The Playwright UI tests are evaluate the UI elements the functionality of the different pages and structure that our application Chirp.
+It archives it by simulation a user interaction with the various elements.

-On the other hand the cheep test are testing the content of a cheep and interaction between the cheep and database.
+On the other hand, the Cheep tests focus on validating the content of a cheep and interaction between the cheep and database.

-### Step to run test locally
+### Steps to run test locally

-There is two places you can run the test from.
+There are two places you can run the tests from.
-The first one is from the root directory **_Chirp_** which will run all the test you have in your project.
+The first one is from the root directory **_Chirp_** which will run all the test in the project.

-The second place is from the folders that contain the test it selves which in our case is Chirp.Test or PlaywrightTests.
+The second place is from the folders that contains the test themselves which in our case is Chirp.Test or PlaywrightTests.

-The tests can be ran by writing in your command line in your preferred IDE **_dotnet test_**.
+The tests can be run by executing in your command line this following command **_dotnet test_**.

 # Ethics